 Nils Pedersen was born and raised with sled dogs in the Murphy Dome region of Fairbanks, Alaska.
 After finishing an undergraduate degree in Biology at the University of Alaska Fairbanks, Nils began training and working with Karelian Bear Dogs as a bear-human conflict specialist across western North America and the Arctic for the Wind River Bear Institute; an outfit he now heads as Director.

-When Nils is not guiding, he is working in his role as Director of the Wind River Bear Institute, a group dedicated to reducing bear mortality world wide.
+When Nils is not guiding, he is working in his role as Director of the Wind River Bear Institute, a group dedicated to reducing human-caused bear mortality world wide.
 When visiting us, you may have the opportunity to meet the members of Nil's bear conflict team: Wind River Soledad, Erauspojan's Rio, and Wind River Mardy (Rio x Soledad), Nils' trio of Karelian Bear Dogs.
 For more info on the Wind River Bear Institute and their work in the field of bear conservation, please visit www.beardogs.org or www.Facebook.com/windriverbearinstitute.